-Nevertheless, Lithuania is still an amazing country to study your Master’s degree in.
 But how do you apply to a university here?
-Well, allow us to explain.
+Well, let's discover together.

 - Masters in Business and Management in Lithuania

 - Masters in Computer Science in Lithuania

 - Masters in Medicine and Health in Lithuania